-Meanwhile, the major European markets have all moved to the upside on the day.
-The German DAX Index has edged up by 0.2 percent, while the U.K.'s FTSE 100 Index and the French CAC 40 Index are both up by 0.4 percent.
+Meanwhile, the major European markets closed mixed ahead of the French elections.
+While the German DAX Index rose by 0.2 percent, the U.K.'s FTSE 100 Index edged down by 0.1 percent and the French CAC 40 Index fell by 0.4 percent.

-In the bond market, treasuries have climbed off their worst levels of the day but are seeing continued weakness.
-Subsequently, the yield on the benchmark ten-year note, which moves opposite of its price, is up 3.5 basis points or 2.316 percent.
+In the bond market, treasuries have moved back to the upside following the pullback seen over the two previous sessions.
+Subsequently, the yield on the benchmark ten-year note, which moves opposite of its price, is down by 2 basis points at 2.221 percent

 by RTT Staff Writer